Following one of our past rebuttal pieces about

 They know who they are and are very proud.
 The Chinese flag is hung everywhere, and why shouldn’t it be?
 I remember

-face, groaning deeply).
-The general consensus is that "we are the best country in the world", again, is a refreshing
+over face, groaning deeply).
+The general consensus is that "we are the best country in the world", again, is

 The country has very strong reemerging